hmatuschek/qdmr/doc/reveng/hytera/README.md

 ## Read response payload
+**Not all read responses follow this format exactly.
+The majority does.**
 ```
    +---------+---------+---------+---------+---------+---------+---------+---------+
 00 | Unkown 16bit      | Memory page?      | 0x81    | 0x85    | 0x50    | 0x00    |